ENG 208: Composing the Self

 Attendance: Please make every effort to attend each

 class.
 Let me know if you are unable to attend.
-If you miss more than four classes, your
+If you miss more than one class, your grade

-grade will suffer, and if you miss six or more, you will not pass.
+will suffer, and if you miss three or more, you will not pass.

 Communication: Please